EuroShop-2020: How the World of Retail Equipment is Changing

 In some retail chains, entire marketers, analysts, and software developers are engaged in studying customer behavior.

 Today, self-checkout terminals are gaining popularity around the world.
 The number of such devices grows.
 They are especially in demand in Eastern Europe – Ukraine, Russia.
 This year BS/2 plans to establish the first self-checkout in Azerbaijan.

 “The human factor is practically eliminated when purchasing goods using self-checkout.
 The only cash desk at which all balances converge at the end of the working day is the self-service cash desk, ” – says Emil Musaev.

 Retail chains always paid special attention to arranging stores, laying out goods, but now they devote the same amount of time or more to analyzing customer behavior.
-Some customers like to go shopping and choose their own products, others prefer to order from online stores - and retailers try to take into account the preferences of all consumer groups in order to provide them with maximum convenience.
+Some customers like to go shopping and choose their own products.
+Others prefer to order from online stores – and retailers try to consider all consumer groups’ preferences to provide them with maximum convenience.
 Sellers want to know their customers, their needs, the desired shopping basket.
 They use artificial intelligence, biometrics and are ready to invest in new equipment and technologies.